Neptune-class ship of the line: Design and description

-Designed by Sir John Henslow, the Surveyor of the Navy, the ships measured 185 ft on the gun deck and 152 ft 7 in on the keel.
-They had a beam of 51 ft, a depth of hold of 21 ft and a tonnage of 2,11053/94 tons burthen.
+Designed by Sir John Henslow, the Surveyor of the Navy, the ships measured 185 ft at the gun deck and 152 ft 7 in at the keel.
+They had a beam of 51 ft, a depth of hold of 21 ft and a tonnage of 2,110 53/94 tons burthen.
+The Neptune-class ships had three masts and were ship-rigged.

 The ships were armed with 98 muzzle-loading, smoothbore guns that consisted of twenty-eight 32-pounder guns on their lower gun deck, thirty 18-pounder guns on their middle gun deck and thirty 12-pounder guns on their upper gun deck.
+(Note: Lavery says that the upper deck armament consisted of 18-pounder guns and Goodwin states that both Neptune and Dreadnought had their upper deck 18-pounders replaced by 12-pounders during their post-Trafalgar refits.)
 Their forecastles mounted a pair of 12-pounders and the quarterdeck had eight 12-pounders.